Treaty of Malmö (1512)

-The Treaty of Malmö (Swedish: Freden i Malmö, "The peace at Malmö") were actually two and a quarter peace treaties that were all signed on 23 April 1512, which brought an end to the second Dano-Swedish War.
+The Treaty of Malmö (Swedish: Freden i Malmö), actually consisted of two and a quarter peace treaties that were all signed on 23 April 1512, bringing an end to the second Dano-Swedish War.

-The first treaty included John, King of Denmark (Danish: Kong Hans) and Sweden.
-The other treaty dictated peace terms between the same King and the Free City of Lübeck.
+The first treaty included the King of Denmark, John (Danish: Hans) and Sweden.
+The other treaty dictated peace terms between the same king and the Free City of Lübeck.
 The rest was a formal demand to King Louis XII of France to settle his disputes with Pope Julius II.

-The original peace treaties are preserved in their entireties at the Danish National Archives in Copenhagen and at the Public Library of Lübeck.
+The original peace treaties are preserved in entirety at the Danish National Archives in Copenhagen and at the Public Library of Lübeck.
 The French envoy Pierre Cordier's original report documenting his visit can be found in Malmö and at the public library in Besançon.

 The peace agreements

 Denmark-Lübeck/The Hansa

 The agreement between Denmark and Lübeck/The Hansa are written in Low German.
 It contains 17 points, the most important ones are listed here: